 Thanks to the assistance received from Mr. Smoky Bissell and the Bowen family, the Margaret G. Bissell Catheterization Laboratory, the first one in Belize, was installed in February 2011, bringing cardiac care in the country into the 21st Century.
 A special advantage of the laboratory is that it is housed in a large trailer that contains its own generator.
 The trailer can be moved in emergency situations, such as a hurricane, and also used as an x-ray facility.
 The procedures performed in the laboratory have helped identify several patients in need of open heart surgery.

-“We are proud and privileged to support our colleagues in Belize and to help them offer advanced cardiovascular services for the benefit of their citizens,” said Michael Tarwater, chief executive officer of Carolinas Healthcare System (CHS).
-“Our involvement in this momentous accomplishment is an outcome of CHS’s commitment to healthcare innovation and its quality cardiology programs through Sanger Heart & Vascular Institute (SHVI) of Charlotte, North Carolina.
+“We are proud and privileged to support our colleagues in Belize and to help them offer advanced cardiovascular services for the benefit of their citizens,” said Michael Tarwater, chief executive officer of Atrium Health.
+“Our involvement in this momentous accomplishment is an outcome of Atrium Health’s commitment to healthcare innovation and its quality cardiology programs through Sanger Heart & Vascular Institute (SHVI) of Charlotte, North Carolina.
 We look forward to continuing our collaboration globally.”

 First Open Heart Surgery in Belize

 In July 2012, physicians from KHMH and from Atrium Health performed the first open heart surgery in Belize.
 Adrian Coye, MD, chief of cardiothoracic surgery and medical services director at the KHMH, and R. Mark Stiegel, MD, FACS, cardiothoracic surgeon with SHVI performed a coronary artery bypass graft on a 72-year-old Belizean man and a mitral valve replacement on a 56-year-old Belizean woman.